 Targeting Specific Muscle Groups

 For example, my client Shane wants to run a 5k in less than 20 minutes, so we train accordingly!
 Not only are we considering the many, many variables involved in training him correctly for his specific goal, but we are taking an in-depth look at what muscle groups are going to help Shane excel in his goal.
-These include but are not limited to the seven hip flexors, the quadriceps, the seven knee flexors, and the list goes on.
+These include but are not limited to seven hip flexors, the quadriceps, the seven knee flexors, and the list goes on.
 The goal here is not to memorize, but to understand the muscles and their designated groups, origins, insertions, primary functions, and integrated functions in order to have a complete comprehension of the sequence of training necessary to reach a goal.

 Compound movements are movements that work more than one joint, such as pull-ups, lunges, and so forth.
-Compounds are important because they work multiple muscle groups at one time, thus burning more calories than isolation movements (movements that work one joint only like a bicep curl or leg extension); they give you more “bang for your buck” due to their efficiency.
-They are also your “meat and potatoes” of building strength and help you get adequate volume (reps x sets x weight) for each muscle group throughout the week.
+Compounds are important because they work multiple muscle groups at one time, thus burning more calories than isolation movements that work one joint only like a bicep curl or leg extension.
+They give you more bang for your buck due to their efficiency.
+They build strength and help you get adequate volume (reps x sets x weight) for each muscle group throughout the week.
 Now with this being said, it does not mean isolation movements are ineffective or unnecessary! 😉

 It is best to take it case by case by either studying for countless hours yourself or just hiring a trainer at Braxton Gilbert Fitness.

 And that’s only the back and chest!
 That doesn’t include the abdomen, arms, and large and complex legs.
 I know this is complicated, wordy stuff.
 But the point is that utilizing a trainer who knows these specific muscle groups and how to target each one to make it stronger can totally change your fitness game.
 We’ve spent hours, days, weeks, and months studying this information so that you don’t have to.
 It is our passion to help you reach your goal!
 Through training sessions, we can pass on our knowledge to you and help you achieve any fitness goal.
 Each muscle is its own little world, packed with so much potential.
 Let us help you unpack it!